Keith Blakemore-Noble – The Overachiever’s Coach

 Applying those disciplines to myself changed more than my confidence.
 It fundamentally altered how I understood patterns, behaviour, and change.
 I learned that high capability does not make someone immune to limiting internal structures.
 In many cases, it simply means they are better equipped to master them once they decide to do so.

-That decision eventually led me to transition from IT into coaching following redundancy and, to put it bluntly, a degree of corporate burnout.
+That decision eventually led me to transition from IT into coaching following redundancy and, to put it plainly, a degree of corporate burnout.
 What began as a personal investigation evolved into a global career, working with thousands of individuals, speaking on international stages, leading a retreat in Nepal and Tibet, and certifying hundreds of practitioners at advanced levels.

 Understanding overachievement beyond wealth or status.